-The mission of the graduate program is to prepare students for careers in speech-language pathology by providing them with a comprehensive education that encompasses an evidence-based approach to the theoretical, practical, and ethical aspects of the field of communication sciences and disorders and which also fosters research and scholarship in order to contribute to the knowledge of the profession.
+The Mission of the Graduate Program is to provide a strong academic foundation pertaining to basic communication processes and communication and swallowing disorders and differences.
+Students receive a comprehensive education that encompasses an evidence-based approach to the theoretical, practical, and ethical aspects of the field of communication sciences and disorders and which also fosters research and scholarship.

 The Graduate Program is committed to diversity, inclusion, and collaboration amongst professionals, faculty, staff, students, and clients.

 This is a 54 credit program that requires two years of full-time academic study and clinical training.
 Applicants without a background in communication disorders can apply to the program.
 If applicants have a background with the necessary prerequisites then the program length is two year.
 If the the applicant does not have the necessary prerequisites, then the program length is up to three years.

 View requirements and course descriptions in the University Course Catalog